nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 At its core, the ConvChain algorithm is itself an implementation of the Metropolis-Hastings algorithm.

-Maxim Gumin describes his own algorithm as

-> A markov chain of images that converges to input-like images.
-That is, the distribution of patterns of size N\*N in the outputs converges to the distribution of patterns of size N\*N in the input as the process goes on.
-This is because by definition, a MCMC should be a _reversible_ process, through which the input can be inferred from the output.

-Credit goes to for designing the algorithm and writing it in C# and to [Kevin Chapelier](https://github.com/kchapelier) for porting it to javascript.
+The interactive version that I added to the bottom of the page was ported to javascript and optimized with WebGL by [Kevin Chapelier](https://github.com/kchapelier).
 I have made very minimal changes to the algorithm, mainly in how arrays are sorted, as I _think_ there was a mistake in how it's implemented.
 It doesn't actually seem to impact accuracy all that much, though, but I thought I'd leave the changes there.

 ### The Metropolis-Hastings Algorithm